Thertzlor/Revenant/wiki/_key_output.md

 Extended unicode characters are not yet supported as characters need to be able to be produced by the keyboard and unicode input is rather inconsistent.

 # Quick Modifier Codes
-Since pressing a modifier key together with another key is often utilized in keybindings, Revenant aims to make modifier combinations easier to construct by repurposing a number of generally rarely used keys as modifer codes that can be prepended to other inputs:
+Since pressing a modifier key together with another key is often utilized in keybindings, Revenant aims to make modifier combinations easier to construct by repurposing a number of generally rarely used keys as modifier codes that can be prepended to other inputs:

  * **`*`**: control
  * **`~`**: shift